Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 is a significant amount of work thus the plan to just have a CMake build system.

 ### Configuration
-The build-time configuration file is `include/psa/build_info.h`.
-This file is included by the PSA headers (header files located in `include/psa`) and the PSA core files (located in `core`) to access the configuration options defined in `include/psa/crypto_config.h` or PSA_CRYPTO_CONFIG_FILE.
+The build-time configuration information file is `include/psa/build_info.h`.
+This file is included by the PSA headers (header files located in `include/psa`) and the PSA core files (located in `core`) to access the configuration options defined in
+`include/psa/crypto_config.h` or PSA_CRYPTO_CONFIG_FILE.
 The PSA core files do not include `include/psa/build_info.h` directly but through the `core/common.h` file.